JasonChou0219/test/docs/source/06_FAQ.rst

 requires several connections.
 If multiple users access the device manager, the total number of connections may get exhausted.
 Increasing the number of *maxconn* of the SimpleConnectionPool will solve this problem.

+**Update**
+If the maximum number of connections is exhausted, the SiLA 2 Manager will close all idle connections fully and put them back into the pool.
+The above error should not arise anymore.

 SiLA 2 Python (sila2lib) Error: KeyError 'HOME'
 -------------------------------------------------------
 **Error**: